antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ![alt](asp.net_dataAnnotation.png)

+Developers can also plug in their own stringlocalizer provider to store the localization string somewhere else other than resource file.

 ##Async Improvements
 SessionStateModule and Output-Cache Module have been improved to enable async scenarios.
 The team is working on releasing async versions of both modules via NuGet, which will need to be imported into an existing project.
 Both NuGet packages are anticipated to release within the coming weeks.